miniharu22/miniharu22.github.io/_pages/projects.md

 layout: archive
 permalink: /projects/
 title: "Archive"
-excerpt: "A comprehensive summary of all the research, project, study, and hands-on practice I have undertaken."
+excerpt: "A comprehensive summary of all the research, project, study, and hands-on practice I have did."
 author_profile: true
 sidebar:
     nav: "sidebar-category"